hackerstolz/foodhacks-apis/hellofresh/api-challenge/README.md

   - Plus, you should attend the API workshop that our Head of Platform Engineering (@pgscandeias) will give at the event.
   - You will also need to issue a valid HelloFresh API token at an url that will be announced at the event.

-- To be able to interact with our API, you will need an access token.
-The URL to retrieve a token for will be communicated at the event.

 ## Challenge Description
 - The goal of the challenge is to allow customers to find a HelloFresh recipe they can cook with ingredients that they would have at home.